xebia/mobilehacktools/README.md

 ## Current status
 The project is in early beta stage.
 Feel free to contribute!
 Note that developments are currently slow as the primary focus is now on developing the MSTG.
+There are quiet a few bugs when running this on Catalina.
+We hope to resolve them mid-2020 unless a volunteer arrives earlier ;-).

 ## Pre-requisites
 Have a Mac OS X based system (needs 10.13.x) with about 4 GB of RAM and 4 GB of free space.
 Next, install Docker for Mac on it and then: